YanisChrys/borrelia_workflow/README.md

 snakemake -s MY_SNAKEFILE --forceall --dag | dot -Tpdf > graph_of_jobs.pdf
 ```

-Pipeline for reference mapping and variant calling of _Borrelia_ samples.
-Two types of fasta consensus sequences are created with `bcftools consensus`. (interesting recent alternative: `VCFCons`)

  - For the consensus genomes:

+snakefile_vc: Pipeline for reference mapping and variant calling of _Borrelia_ samples.
+Two types of fasta consensus sequences are created with `bcftools consensus` (interesting recent alternative: `VCFCons`) and one plink bedfile for the stricter filtering.

 The reference genome needs to be unzipped, indexed and placed inside `data/ref_genom/` and the input bam files are placed under `data/input/multi_refs`.
-All other files and folder are created by snakemake.
+All other files and folders are created by snakemake.
+NOTE: reference file name is searched exactly, if running verify that all file names are the same or change the names in the code.

 The mapping uses `bwa mem` and the variant calling uses `gatk HaplotypeCaller` in gVCF mode.